-St. Charles fire fighters responded to nine fire incidents caused by fireworks this year, triple the number they responded to last year.
+St. Charles responded to nine fire incidents caused by fireworks this year, triple the number they responded to last year.

 The incidents ranged from a fire in a small patch of grass to a fire in a 10 foot by 10 foot area, Chief Ernie Rhoads said.

-The city went ahead with its annual fireworks show on July 4 even though other cities opted to cancel their fireworks shows.
+The city went ahead with its on July 4 even though other cities opted to cancel their fireworks shows.
 Rhoads said they kept a close eye on the weather leading up to the holiday.

 Although it was abnormally dry, the area was not in an extreme draught.

 Since there was no red flag warning, the city decided to go ahead with the fireworks.

 "We think we managed it very well," Rhoads told the council Tuesday.